Thinkific and Udemy are some of the most popular online course platforms for first-time online course creators.

 - Powerful customization with the click of a button

 - Another great thing about Thinkific is the inclusion of several promotional and marketing tools.
 You can create schedules to send out automated emails to target the right audience.
-Email Marketing is one of the effective tools in digital marketing that Thinkific uses to run a successful campaign.
+Email Marketing is one of the effective business tools in digital marketing that Thinkific uses to run a successful campaign.

 - It doesn’t offer live chat for customer support